• Skip to primary navigation

 To Truss the Chicken without String

-1. Cut slits in the excess skin of the chicken around the cavity.
+1. Cut a slit on each side in the excess skin of the chicken around the cavity.
 (As pictured above)

-2. Cross the legs opposite of each slit and tuck into slits.
-(Sorry forgot to take a photo, not pictured above)
+2. Then cross the legs opposite of each other and tuck into slits.

 Trussing the chicken wings to cook the rotisserie chicken.